-Several years ago my husband and I cut our monthly expenses in half and somewhat randomly set a grocery budget of $400 a month for the two of us based on what we were spending.
+Several years ago my husband and I cut our monthly expenses in half.
+We randomly set a grocery budget of $400 a month for the two of us based on what we were spending.

-Now we’ve grown to a family of four and REDUCED our budget to just grocery budget of $330 a month.
+Now we’ve grown to a family of four and REDUCED our grocery budget to just $330 a month.

 I’ve learned over the years that guessing and assuming when it comes to the budget won’t work.
 Coming up with a number for a frugal grocery budget cannot be random.
 In fact, it must be strategic!

-You can’t ignore these factors and just hope you can eat food for the month.
-Heavens no!
-You must take into account several factors before working with a frugal grocery budget.
+There are several factors to take into account before working with a frugal grocery budget.
 Don’t worry though – I’m here to walk you through it!

 Why Make a Frugal Grocery Budget

-Before I jump in, I want to offer a good reason to make a frugal grocery budget in the first place: to save money.
+The simple reason to create a frugal grocery budget in the first place is to save money.

-Maybe your dream is to pay for your kids college so they don’t have student loans.
+Maybe your dream is to pay for your kid’s college so they don’t have student loans.
 Or save up for a new-to-you car.
-Or to build the emergency fund in case the breadwinner loses their job.
+Or to build an emergency fund in case the breadwinner loses their job.

 Whatever the reason, the biggest reason to make a frugal grocery budget is to save money.
-The secondary reason is because food doesn’t have to cost so much!
+The secondary reason is that food doesn’t have to cost so much!

-When your eyes are set on the bigger prize, you’ll get creative and think of ways to get more out of your grocery budget and the food you buy with it.
-You’ll soon realize that you can eat VERY well for not a lot of money – but it’s all about being strategic!
+When you set your heart and mind to it, you’ll get creative and you’ll think of ways to get more out of your grocery budget.
+You’ll soon realize that you can eat VERY well by not spending a lot of money – it’s all about being strategic!

 I’ve shared the exact strategies I’ve learned from the years of working within a frugal grocery budget in Grocery Budget Bootcamp.
-However, I want to share the basics of how to make a frugal grocery budget here because I believe it’s absolutely vital to ever feeling unstuck from the hamster wheel of real food on a budget.
+However, I want to give you the basics of how to make a frugal grocery budget because I believe it’s absolutely vital to share with others.

 How to Make a Frugal Grocery Budget

 So mentally prepare yourself first.
-Commit to make a grocery budget – no if’s, and’s or but’s allowed.
-There will be a cap on your spending, and if you reach the bottom of the money jar before the month is over, you’re going to have to learn to make do with what you have.
+Commit to making a food budget – no if’s, and’s or but’s allowed.
+There will be a cap on your spending.
+If you reach the bottom of the money jar before the month is over, you’ll have to learn to make do with what you have.

-But take heart – eating well with only your pantry at hand is not an impossible task.
-We once went 33 days without spending any money at all.
+But take heart: eating well with only your pantry at hand is not an impossible task.
+We have gone 33 days without spending any money at all.

-Husbands and wives need to be on the same page with the grocery budget as well.
-A sit down with the family to explain why it’s important to have a grocery budget, and how it will allow you to achieve your greater money goals together.
+The whole family needs to be on the same page with the grocery budget as well.
+Sit down with the family to explain why it’s important to have a grocery budget, and how it will allow you to achieve your greater money goals together.
 Explain how it will help you stop living paycheck to paycheck, and how to be more mindful when grocery shopping.

 Soup nights, leftovers and meat-less meals go over much easier to manage when the family knows the reasoning behind them.